Horton Park (1405 Glenwood Ave)

 Click HERE to go to the portion of the Michigan Water Trails website that has the specific Bear Lake Water Trail Loop map.

-Click HERE to go to the home page of the Michigan Water Trails website, or stop in to the Laketon Township Hall for a Water Trail Guide.
+Click HERE to go to the home page of the Michigan Water Trails website, limited paper copies of the Water Trail Guide may be available at the Laketon Township Hall.

-On Horton Road approximately 1/2 north of W Giles Road is where you'll find this 58 acre park.
+On Horton Road, approximately 1/2 mile north of W Giles Road, is where you'll find this 58 acre park.
 A childless couple, James and Mae Mullally, donated it to the Township.
-It offers picnic areas, baseball, football, volleyball, and soccer fields, tennis courts, walking/jogging path, and two main playground areas including the Margaret Campbell handicap accessible playground.
+It offers 2 covered pavilion picnic areas, baseball, football, volleyball, and soccer fields, tennis courts, 9-hole disc golf course (with access until 11:00pm for glow in the dark disc golf - please be courteous with noise levels for the comfort of neighboring homes), walking/jogging path (approx. 1/2 mile around), and two main playground areas including the Margaret Campbell handicap accessible playground which is being re-done (phase 1 completed in the fall of 2019 and phase 2 scheduled for fall 2020 construction).

 During the spring, summer and fall several youth organizations (Reeths Puffer Youth Soccer, Reeths Puffer Youth Football, Reeths Puffer Baseball and Reeths Puffer Youth Softball) have organized sports for boys and girls - soccer, baseball, softball, football and cheerleading.

 10/07/2016 - MULLALLY PARK PLAYGROUND - a NEW PLAYGROUND has been constructed in place of the old one that was originally built in 1986!
-Building of the NEW MULLALLY PARK PLAYGROUND was accomplished in 2 days with the labor of Township Officials, Staff and volunteers from the community, including the Muskegon Northside Lions Club and the Northside Lacrosse Club.
+Building of the NEW MULLALLY PARK PLAYGROUND was made possible with the help of a grant provided by the playground equipment company and installation of the equipment was accomplished in 2 days with the labor of Township Officials, Staff and volunteers from the community, including the Muskegon Northside Lions Club and the Northside Lacrosse Club.
 It is open and ready for use.
-There will still be additional work continuing on the grounds and borders the equipment is ready for use.
-PLEASE MAKE SURE TO STAY OFF OF THE PILE OF MULCH/BARK CHIPS - IT IS NOT SAFE TO PLAY ON THIS PILE.
 Be sure to check out all the photos and videos of the construction project on Facebook at https://www.facebook.com/Laketon-Township-Community-Info-825494087574038/ and like our page to keep up on local events and information!

 Two picnic shelters are available for individuals and groups - there is a rental policy in place for use of these shelters that began in 2011.
 Please call the Township Hall (231-744-2454) or see the rental policy information below.